cwnorhino/line-following-robot/README.md

 ## Principle of Operation

 The robot operates on the principle of infrared reflectivity.
 IR sensors emit infrared light onto the surface and measure the amount of reflected light.
 Light surfaces reflect more IR light, whereas dark surfaces absorb most of it.
-This contrast enables the robot to distinguish between the path and the background fileciteturn1file0.
+This contrast enables the robot to distinguish between the path and the background.

 The ESP32 continuously processes these sensor readings and adjusts the motor speed and direction accordingly, allowing the robot to follow the path autonomously.